yuxuehui/VirtualPatient/README.md

 - **`info_phase_length`**: the number of time steps per day.
   - `3` when `flag=0`, three meals per day.
   - `1440` for other `flag` values.
-Short-acting insulin is infused once per minute, so 1440 insulin doses are required in a day.
+Basal/bolus insulin injections are once per minute, so 1440 insulin doses are required in a natural day.

 - **`meal_time`**: Specifies meal times in a list with three elements (in minutes).
 Default value: `[360, 660, 1080]`